Tuition for the MS in Applied Economics Program

 Part-time students are not eligible to purchase insurance through Lehigh University's student plan.

-The subsidy program is offered to students who meet all criteria listed below on the payment subsidy date:
+The subsidy program is offered to graduate students who meet ALL the criteria listed below on the payment subsidy date.
+PLEASE READ CAREFULLY.

-- Receiving assistantship or fellowship payments through the university payroll system
+- Receiving a graduate assistantship with an appointment of at least 10 hours/week or graduate fellowship paid through the university payroll system AND

-- Have paid their Lehigh injury and sickness insurance premium in full or are signed up for payroll deduction of premiums
+- Has paid their Lehigh student health insurance premium in full by the time the subsidy is paid out or has signed up for the payroll deductions of premiums.